microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ## Prerequisite Knowledge for the Azure Health Data Services Workshop

 Knowledge in the areas listed below will be necessary for completing the workshop challenges.
 If you feel uncertain about any of these topics, please review the [More Resources section](#more-resources).
-Time spent building some basic knowledge about the technologies will help you gain *actionable experience* as you prep for real-world health data scenarios.
+Time spent building some basic knowledge about the technologies used in this workshop will help you gain *actionable experience* as you prep for real-world health data scenarios.

 + A solid foundation in **Azure fundamentals** and basic knowledge of **Azure Active Directory**
 + Familiarity with **FHIR®** and the solutions it provides versus legacy health data formats
-+ Experience with making **REST API** requests using [Postman](https://www.postman.com/api-platform/api-testing/) or a similar API testing tool (like cURL or Fiddler)
++ Experience with making **RESTful API** requests using [Postman](https://www.postman.com/api-platform/api-testing/) or a similar API testing tool (like cURL or Fiddler)

 **Note:** For the rest of the workshop, we will assume that you are using Postman as your API testing tool.
 Please use Postman unless you have a strong preference for another tool.